nrzaman/take-home-assessment-2025/README.md

 ### Testing

-For macOS only, backend and frontend tests can be run together by running the following command from the parent directory of the cloned repository in a Terminal window:
+**For macOS only:** backend and frontend tests can be run together by running the following command from the parent directory of the cloned repository in a Terminal window:
 ```
 ./runTests.sh
 ```